 - Hepatitis B (3 shot series)

-- Diphtheria-Tetanus
+- Tdap (Tetanus, Diphtheria, Pertussis)

-- 1-step PPD/TB (blood test or T-spot test)
+- Annual 1-step PPD/TB or T-spot test)

-- (If tested by x-ray, an annual report is required from Occupational Health to "certify that you are not experiencing signs/symptoms of TB."
+- (If tested by x-ray, an annual report is required from Occupational Health to "certify that you are

+not experiencing signs/symptoms of TB."
 The positive TB Forms can be obtained by contacting the 2nd floor Administrative Coordinator or by contacting Occupational Health at (314) 454-8789.)

+- · Annual influenza vaccine

-- Flu vaccine
+- · COVID-19 vaccine

 - CPR must be current prior to the 1st day of class every term and not expire during that term.
 Students will not be allowed to register for the next term if CPR is not current.
 Note: Graduate students may be required to submit additional CPR certifications.